ryantra/embedded-c/README.md

-5.Debug Configuration Setting for Serial Wire Viewer In Debugger Menu under Serial Wire Viewer(SWV) make SWV enable with following settings Clock Setting
+5.Debug Configuration Setting for Serial Wire Viewer In Debugger Menu under Serial Wire Viewer(SWV) make SWV enable with following settings -> Clock Setting
-Core Clock 16.0 Mhz
+                  ->Core Clock 16.0 Mhz
-leave other as it is
+                                       -> leave other as it is